samiux/samiux.github.io/rosemary.md

 ## INSTALLATION

-A 16GB SD Card (at least Class 10) is required for the installation.
+A 16GB micro SD Card (at least Class 10) is required for the installation.

 Download the [SD Card image (505.6MB)](<https://drive.google.com/file/d/1MJb8dr_HluJGBsF92l08QITGFPvrzA-t/view?usp=sharing>) at Google Drive and extract it.